EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 **Extensions**<br>
 I decided to develop a makefile which works like the build-process<br>
 of the Arduino-IDE.
-You only need to edit the PORT and new are ready to go.<br>
+You only need to edit the PORT and you are ready to go.<br>

 > The type of source: C++, C , S-file or asm-file (assembler) will be automatically<br>
 > detected and the related sources will be included in the building-process.<br>